InnerFidelity's "Wall of Fame"

 Basic categories of headphone types will be sorted by page in the Wall of Fame.
 You'll find links to each category at the bottom of every page.

-- Full-size Sealed (provides some isolation): These headphones provide some isolation in louder environments to let you hear your music better.
+- Over-Ear Sealed (provides some isolation): These headphones provide some isolation in louder environments to let you hear your music better.

-- Earpad Sealed: This extremely versatile type of headphone is lightweight, cool, and will isolate you from outside sounds; it is used by audio pros, enthusiasts, and consumers alike.
+- On-Ear Sealed: This extremely versatile type of headphone is lightweight, cool, and will isolate you from outside sounds; it is used by audio pros, enthusiasts, and consumers alike.

-- In-Ear Monitor (seals in ear canal): This type of headphone can be very good sounding, and delivers the highest amount of isolation of any headphone type, but can be uncomfortable for some.
+- Earphones (seals in ear canal): This type of headphone can be very good sounding, and delivers the highest amount of isolation of any headphone type, but can be uncomfortable for some.

 - Noise Canceling (uses active electronics for noise canceling, may be of various headphone types): Used to provide better isolation than full-size sealed types.
 These headphones have batteries and use active electronics to reduce outside noise.
 Sound quality with this type of headphone can range from very poor to fairly good, but often has an odd and/or unnatural character.